 The New York Times recently pitched little old Malta at No.3 of their ‘52 Places to Go in 2015′ and having lived there myself for 5 years I whole-heartedly agree.
 This mini, yet magnificent country may be small in size (just over 316 km2/122 square miles), but it’s epic on attractions thanks to a fascinating history that spans 7000 years, coupled with a unique landscape.
 Most Malta articles focus on the historical attractions and whilst these are an absolute must-do when in Malta, there is so much more to discover.
+Get ready to deep dive into off the beaten path in Malta!

 The Maltese Riviera (Ghajn Tuffieha beach), Malta